vigo/git-init-githubrepo/README.md

-   --disable-bumpversion              do not create .bumpversion.cfg and badge to README (default: false) --disable-coc                      do not add CODE_OF_CONDUCT (default: false) --help, -h                         show help (default: false) --version                          version information (default: false)
+   --disable-bumpversion              do not create .bumpversion.cfg and badge to README (default: false) --disable-coc                      do not add CODE_OF_CONDUCT (default: false) --help, -h                         show help (default: false) --version, -v                      version information (default: false)

 EXAMPLES: